NURS - Nursing

 Explores the discipline and scope of professional nursing.
 Prerequisite(s): acceptance into the nursing program.

-Focuses on beginning skills including evidence-based practice.
+Focuses on beginning nursing practice.
 Prerequisite(s): acceptance into the nursing program.

 Focuses on learning and performing basic nursing skills.
 Prerequisite(s): acceptance into the nursing program.